 I take pictures because it pleases me to compose nature with a camera.
 I enjoy isolating the “order” out of the “chaos” within the viewfinder of the camera.
 Photography also allows me to be in nature often.
 I love the sights, sounds, smells, and weather of different places such as mountains, deserts, plains, and coasts.
 I also take pictures because I can use them to show people how beautiful and special nature is.
 I hope people will visit nature for themselves and that they will have a greater appreciation for its grandeur and fragility.

-I am very proud of the almost 50 books I have had published in 35 years.
+I am very proud of the 50 books I have published in almost 40 years.
 Each one stands alone and represents a different part of the landscape and nature.
 Each arouses fond memories of being in places that had a certain appeal unique to any other places, different sights, sounds, and smells.

 I used to photograph predominantly with a large format 4 x 5 film view camera — the kind that requires me to place a dark cloth over my head so that I can focus on a ground glass.
 Along with my camera, it requires that I carry 7 lenses, as well as 30 sheet film holders and about 400 sheets of color film in a very large pack, in order to be able to photograph for a week.
 With a large tripod, it all weighs about 65 pounds!

-Now that I’ve had a couple of joints totally replaced, I am using my lighter-weight digital cameras more often.
+Now that I’ve had two knee and one hip joints totally replaced, I am using my lighter-weight digital cameras more often.
 In fact, about 80 percent of my images are now made with both SLR and point & shoot digital Canon cameras; however, I still use the 4x 5 when I want to make a large print for my galleries.
 I love digital cameras for so many reasons, but especially because I can capture detail in highlights and shadows so much better simultaneously.

 In the winter I use back country ski gear to visit the huts, or cabins, situated in the mountains around Colorado.
 We ski 5 to 9 miles a day to get from one hut to another.
 In the spring I raft rivers to visit Colorado’s canyon country.
 In summer, my three llamas and one “sherpa”, or helper, and I course Colorado’s wilderness.
 Sometimes llamas can’t go to very rugged places in which case I will employ more “sherpas” to carry tents, sleeping bags, food and other gear.